MatheusRibeiro07/betterend-translation-for-pt_br/README.md

 This is a translation for betterend minecraft mod.
 I did this on my own with the sole intention of adding more to the community.

+(Please translate this from Brazilian Portuguese to your language if you want to read it.)

 Essa tradução foi feita com a inteção de tornar o mod ainda mais acessível para outros jogadores, jogadores que não tem muito entendimento sobre outro idioma, nesse caso o idioma inglês.